rjfinn/stablefund-stake-utility/README.md

 # StableFund Stake Utility

 ## Background
 I like to write code and experiment with DeFi, Web3, and other crypto themes.
+I also like to automate things that I normally need to manually take care of.

 If you're unfamiliar with Stablefund.app, see https://stablefund.app/ for more info.
 I created a messy version of this script from a different project, but kept adding to it and even finding myself sharing it to help others.